MYCYOWA, 2022

 Contributors connected, chatted and shared photos, art and sound files on IBOM’s now defunct Facebook, Instagram, and Twitter feeds.

-to visual artists, musicians, other writers, organizations, etc. for use in creative projects.
+Text in the poems is STILL open source and available to visual artists, musicians, other writers, organizations, etc. for use in creative projects.
 Click here for use.

 The IBOM Team